rokka-io/rokka-site/source/_references/10-operations.md

 - `saturation`: Integer.
 Percentage of saturation change between 0 and 500.
 The default value is 100.
 - `hue`: Integer.
 Degrees for hue rotation between 0 and 360.
 The default value is 0.

+### Multiply

+Multiplies an image with a factor.
+Can be used to darken an image.

+#### Properties
+- `factor`: Number.
+The factor to multiply the image with.
+Between 0 and 1.
+The default value is 0.96.

 ### Resize

 Resizes an image.